drwhut/tabletop-club/assets/README.md

 The textures for d8 dice use the following UV mapping:
 ![D8 UV Mapping](OpenTabletop/dice/d8/Template.svg)

+### games/

+Games are table files that are used to setup the table automatically in order to start playing a game.

+You can create table files by setting up the table the way you want in singleplayer, then by going to the menu and saving the game into this directory.

 ### pieces/

 Pieces are generic objects with no special features.